 Areas of counselling I deal with

-I offer an initial online introductory session at £25, thereafter sessions are £50 (online or face to face).
+I offer an initial online introductory session at £25, thereafter fees are £60 per session.
 Sessions last for 50 minutes.

 All fees to be paid beforehand by bank transfer.